-Employers and employees need to work together to protect New Zealand and keep each other safe during the global COVID-19 pandemic.
-This means that normal obligations to keep in regular contact and to act in good faith are more important than ever.
+Employers and employees need to work together to keep each other safe during the global COVID-19 pandemic.

 Regular employment law still applies to all employment relationships – regardless of the circumstances that we find ourselves in.
 This includes: